 Government-to-government cooperation (G2G)

-The Shiraka Programme has been developed by the Ministry of Foreign affairs to support the sustainable democratic transition in the MENA region.
+Government-to-government cooperation (G2G) is part of the Shiraka Programme, which has been developed by the Ministry of Foreign Affairs to support societal development in the MENA region.

-The eligible countries are: Algeria, Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestinian Territories, Qatar, Saudi Arabia, Sudan, Tunisia, United Arab Emirates, Yemen.
+The eligible countries are: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestinian Territories, Qatar, Saudi Arabia, Tunisia, United Arab Emirates.

-Typically, a given project lasts between 6 months to 2 years.
+Typically, a G2G-project lasts between 6 months to 2 years.
 The content, goals and activities of the project are highly dependent on the wishes and possibilities of the Dutch parties and their counterparts in the target country.
 Willingness and ownership are essential.

 Typical activities in a G2G project include: